nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ![Up Arrow Activity Diagram](images/UpArrowActivityDiagram.png)

 Step 6.
-Instead of entering `help` the user decides to delete the first specialist currently displayed.
+Instead of executing `help` the user decides to delete the first specialist currently displayed.
 They press the down arrow on the keyboard to recall the `delete 1` command they just passed.
 This results in `Logic#getPassedCommandString` being called which returns `delete 1`.
 The user's CLI text box is then set to display `delete 1`.